 The District shall not create a list of student names linked with immigration status.

-Public Safety shall not inquire into an individual’s immigration status for immigration enforcement purposes.
+District law enforcement or Public Safety shall not inquire into an individual’s immigration status for immigration enforcement purposes.

-Public Safety shall not aid any effort to create a registry containing individuals’ country of birth or based on any other protected characteristics of victims, witnesses, or suspects of crimes unless required by law for specified purposes.
+District law enforcement or Public Safety shall not aid any effort to create a registry containing individuals’ country of birth or based on any other protected characteristics of victims, witnesses, or suspects of crimes unless required by law for specified purposes.

-Release of Student Records:
+Release of Student Records

 No instructor, official, employee, or member of the Board of Trustees shall authorize access to student records to any person except under the following circumstances:

-Student records shall be released pursuant to a student's written consent or verified electronic consent.
-No District representative (instructor, official, employee, or Governing Board member) shall release the contents or shall authorize access of a student’s record to any member of the public without the prior written consent or verified electronic consent of the student, other than directory information as defined in this procedure; and information sought pursuant to a federal judicial court order, or lawfully issued subpoena, or as otherwise authorized by applicable federal and state laws.
-Students have the right to opt out of releasing directory information by contacting the Admissions and Records Office.
+Student records shall be released pursuant to a student's written consent [ Insert local procedure on obtaining consent or student request ].

+or verified electronic consent.
+No District representative (instructor, official, employee, or Governing Board member) shall release the contents or shall authorize access of a student’s record to any member of the public without the prior written consent or verified electronic consent of the student, including directory, and information sought pursuant to a federal judicial court order, or lawfully issued subpoena, or as otherwise authorized by applicable federal and state laws.

+“Directory information” shall not be released in accordance with the definitions in Board Policy 5040.

+[ Insert local procedure for releasing “directory information.” ]

+Student records shall be released pursuant to a judicial order or a lawfully issued subpoena. [ Insert local procedure on receiving orders or subpoenas, including definitions of lawfully issued subpoena ]

 Student records shall be released pursuant to a federal judicial order that has been issued regarding an investigation or prosecution of an offense concerning an investigation or prosecution of terrorism.

+Student records may be released to officials and employees of the District only when they have a legitimate educational interest to inspect the record. [ Insert local procedure on release of records to District officials and employees. ] A school official or employee has a legitimate educational interest if the official or employee needs to review an education record in order to fulfill his/her/their professional responsibilities for the colleges.
+This includes but is not limited to course grades, attendance information, advising information, disciplinary records, financial aid records and housing information.

+Students may request to inspect and review his/her/their student records.
+The District will grant a request to inspect and review student records during regular school hours no later than 15 working days following the date of the request.

-Student records may be released to officials and employees of the District only when they have a legitimate educational interest to inspect the record.
-A school official or employee has a legitimate educational interest if the official or employee needs to review an education record in order to fulfill his/her/their professional responsibilities for the colleges.
-This includes but is not limited to course grades, attendance information, advising information, disciplinary records, financial aid records and housing information.Student records may be released to authorized representatives of the Comptroller General of the United States, the Secretary of Education, an administrative head of an education agency, state education officials, or their respective designees, or the United States Office of Civil Rights, where that information is necessary to audit or evaluate a state or federally supported educational program or pursuant to federal or state law.
-Exceptions will be made when the collection of personally identifiable information is specifically authorized by federal law, any data collected by those officials shall be protected in a manner that will not permit the personal identification of students or their parents by other than those officials, and any personally identifiable data shall be destroyed when no longer needed for that audit, evaluation, and enforcement of federal legal requirements.
+Student records may be released to authorized representatives of the Comptroller General of the United States, the Secretary of Education, an administrative head of an education agency, state education officials, or their respective designees, or the United States Office of Civil Rights, where that information is necessary to audit or evaluate a state or federally supported educational program or pursuant to federal or state law.
+Exceptions will be made when the collection of personally identifiable information is specifically authorized by federal law, any data collected by those officials shall be protected in a manner that will not permit the personal identification of students or their parents by other than those officials, and any personally identifiable data shall be destroyed when no longer needed for that audit, evaluation, and enforcement of federal legal requirements. [ Insert local procedures or who is responsible for providing such information and defining procedure. ]